wordofwarning/wordofwarning.org/current/2016-haphazard/ongoing/index.md

 *A free event for the curious of all ages, presented by* Word of Warning *+* Z-arts*<br>Turn up at Z-arts any time from 12noon to 4pm, come and go as you please…*

 ####Venue + Booking Details, for Haphazard
-Date: Saturday 28 February 2015, 12noon-4pm
+Date: Saturday 20 February 2016, 12noon-4pm
-[Venue: Z-arts](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
+<a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Venue: Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
 Tickets: FREE no booking required († *limited capacity, sign-up on the day*)
 Venue Tel: 0161 232 6089